-Railroad employees with RRB online accounts can get estimates of future annuities for themselves and their spouses by visiting the Benefit Online Services section of the agency's website (www.rrb.gov).
+Railroad employees with RRB online accounts can get estimates of future annuities for themselves and their spouses by visiting the Benefit Online Services section of RRB.gov.
 Instructions for establishing an online account are available by clicking on the link for requesting a Password Request Code (PRC) in that same section.
-The estimates are based on the service and earnings records maintained by the RRB and show the earliest date the employee can receive a full annuity and, if applicable, the earliest date he or she can receive a reduced annuity.
-Employees who want estimates can also contact an RRB field office for approximate figures.
-Each RRB field office can furnish estimates for employees with at least 10 years of railroad service, or 5 years after 1995.
-It is not possible to provide a precise amount if the employee is not currently eligible.
+Estimates are based on service and earnings records maintained by the RRB and show the earliest date the employee can receive a full annuity and, if applicable, the earliest date he or she can receive a reduced annuity.

+Employees can also contact any RRB field office to request an approximate estimate or to schedule an appointment for individual pre-retirement counseling, which is available in-person or over the phone.
+Estimates can only be furnished for employees with at least 10 years of railroad service, or 5 years of service after 1995; it is not possible to provide a precise amount if the employee is not currently eligible.

-The tables on the next page show (1) fiscal year 2016 annuity awards to 30-year employees retiring before full retirement age and (2) fiscal year 2016 annuity awards to employees with an average of less than 30 years of service.
+The tables on the next page show (1) fiscal year 2017 annuity awards to 30-year employees retiring before full retirement age and (2) fiscal year 2017 annuity awards to employees with an average of less than 30 years of service.